myo-papa-kyaw/Group1DevOpsCoursework/README.md

 ## Git Workflow

-A Git workflow is a defined process that guides how developers collaborate, manage code changes, and release stable versions of software.
+A Git workflow is a defined process that guides how developers collaborate, manage code changes, and release stable versions of software..

 ## License